If You Lost Your Pet

 - Leave out food and water.
 If your pet comes back into the area, they are more likely to stay if resources are available.

-- Contact Pawboost and set up a free alert.
+- Contact PawBoost and set up a free alert.
 Or, visit a specific animal care center PawBoost page to locate a lost animal:

 - Post on Nextdoor, or, if you are not a member, have a friend or neighbor (they must reside in your neighborhood) post.
 Be sure to also tag “Dogs” or “Cats” as a topic (this will extend the reach of your post).